Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	With Makkusu joining ReNet Kyshumu tells the CNS/NRA that no Citizen should be allowed to compete in the CNS.

-	Alex makes a ultimatum suggesting that a citizen is unlikely to win the championships--If Makkusu loses no Citizen will be allowed to compete in the CNS again.
+	The CNS' Yaharia  makes a ultimatum suggesting that a citizen is unlikely to win the championships--If Makkusu loses no Citizen will be allowed to compete in the CNS again.

 	Kyshumu(angry):Fine!